-Historic land use within the SWPA has been primarily residential and agricultural including orchards, various crops, hay production, dairy farms, and livestock grazing.
-Aerial photographs were examined to determine major changes in land use that have occurred since 1996.

-Between 1996 and 2011, 65.6 additional acres were converted from agricultural land to moderate density housing, manufacturing facilities, or business locations representing an increase of 4.7%.
-In 1996, 7.4% of SWPA area was developed - in 2011, 12.1%.
-Figure 5 illustrates these changes.

-Regional Water Supply and Sewage Treatment
+Historic land use within the SWPA has been primarily agricultural including orchards, various crops, hay production, dairy farms, and livestock grazing.]
+Aerial photographs were examined to determine major changes in land use that have occurred during the last 20 years.
+Between and , additional acres were converted from agricultural land to moderate to high density housing, manufacturing facilities, or business locations representing an increase of %.
+In Regional Water Supply and Sewage Treatment [Describe] Above Ground Storage Tanks (AST) operates an Above Ground Storage Tank on site.]

-Cottageville PSD owns and operates two wells that supply water to Cottageville, Millwood, Mt.
-Alto, and Ravenswood communities.
-The sewage in the area is provided by a public sewer system.

-Above Ground Storage Tanks (AST)

 Above Ground Storage Tanks are regulated by the WVDEP under 47CSR58 (Groundwater Protection Rule) and are subject to specific standards.
 Any facility using an AST is required to develop and implement a Groundwater Protection Plan.
 The WVDEP Guidance Document for AST (2010 revision) is attached for your information.
 You should contact the WVDEP Groundwater/UIC Program office for current requirements and further advice at 304-926-0499.

-Underground Storage Tanks (UST)

-There is one Underground Storage Tanks referenced for Cottageville PSD SWAP.
-Any USTs should be located and a determination made as to operating status, whether it presently contains material, or if it has been or should be removed.
+Underground Storage Tanks (UST) Underground Storage Tanks are referenced in reports for the site. tanks were located and are listed in the PCS inventory. should be located and a determination made as to operating status, whether it presently contains material, or if it has been or should be removed.]
 Contact the WVDEP UST Program office at 304-926-0499 for current operational and abandonment requirements and further advice.